 2015 EE BAFTAs: Boyhood wins the big one while The Grand Budapest Hotel dominates technical awards

-An air of predictability occurred at last night’s EE BAFTA Awards ceremony, as the Brits helped some films edge closer to Oscar glory with their winners.
+An air of predictability occurred at last night’s EE BAFTA Awards ceremony, as the Brits helped some films edge closer to Oscar glory.

-Following up its Golden Globe success last month, the epic family drama Boyhood clinched three key awards, including the coveted Best Film accolade ahead of Birdman, The Grand Budapest Hotel and British efforts The Imitation Game and The Theory of Everything.
+Following its recent Golden Globe success last month, the epic coming-of-age drama Boyhood clinched three key awards, including the coveted Best Film accolade ahead of the likes of Birdman, and The Grand Budapest Hotel.

-The film, which follows a family over the course of twelve years, also secured Best Director for its filmmaker Richard Linklater, while Patricia Arquette edged closer towards a potential Oscar victory by winning the Supporting Actress award for her role as Mason’s mother.
+The film, which depicts the life of a young boy from his childhood to his late teens, also landed a Best Director prize for filmmaker Richard Linklater, while Patricia Arquette edged closer towards a potential Oscar victory by winning Best Supporting Actress award for her role as family matriarch Olivia Evans.

-It was also three’s company for the intense musical-drama Whiplash, as it clinched wins for Editing, Sound and yet another Supporting Actor award for veteran J. K. Simmons to accompany his Golden Globe and SAG successes in recent weeks.
+It was also three’s company for the music-based drama Whiplash, as it clinched wins for Editing, Sound and yet another Supporting Actor award for veteran J. K. Simmons and his dominant performance of music teacher Terence Fletcher.

-Despite her film not being released in the UK until next month, Julianne Moore nabbed another Leading Actress accolade for her role as an Alzheimer’s sufferer in the family drama Still Alice.
-She overcame British stars Felicity Jones (The Theory of Everything) and Rosamund Pike (Gone Girl) to take the award and potentially end her Oscar curse.
+Though her film is not released in the UK until next month, Julianne Moore moved a step closer towards ending her Oscar voodoo by nabbing another Leading Actress accolade for her role as Alzheimer’s sufferer Dr. Alice Howland in the drama Still Alice.

-Other noteworthy winners on the night included a Special Visual Effects triumph for Christopher Nolan’s sci-fi epic Interstellar, while the gay rights comedy-drama Pride deservedly secured the Outstanding Debut by a British Writer/Director or Producer accolade.
+Other noteworthy winners on the night included a Special Visual Effects triumph for Christopher Nolan’s sci-fi epic Interstellar, while the fact-based comedy drama Pride deservedly secured the Outstanding Debut by a British Writer/Director or Producer accolade for filmmakers Stephen Beresford and David Livingstone.

-Despite its shocking snub at the Oscars, The LEGO Movie was named Best Animated Film, while the Polish drama Ida won Best Film Not in the English Language.
+Despite its shocking snub at the Oscars, The Lego Movie was named Best Animated Film, while the Polish drama Ida and the documentary Citizenfour were the respective winners of Best Film Not in the English Language and Best Documentary.

 For the second year in a row, another young British male actor was the recipient of the EE Rising Star Award as Jack O’Connell (’71, Unbroken) won ahead of versatile opponents like Margot Robbie and Shailene Woodley.